radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/user-management/edit-user.md

 ![image description](images/edit-user-inactive.png)

-After selecting save, you will return to the *Users* tab where the user status will update accordingly to the status you selected.
+After selecting save, the *Users* tab indicates that the user status has been updated accordingly to the status you selected.

 ![image description](images/edit-inactive-status2.png)

 ## Update role details

 To update the role or environment assignments of a user, from the *Edit User* screen select the **Options** (**...**) menu next to the role and environment pairing to be edited.
-Select **Edit** from the dropdown to enable editing for the role and environment fields.
+Select **Edit** from the drop-down to enable editing for the role and environment fields.

 ![image description](images/edit-roledetails.png)

 ### Update user role

-To update the user role, select the down arrow located in the *Role* field to expand the dropdown menu.
+To update the user role, select the down arrow located in the *Role* field to expand the drop-down menu.

 ![image description](images/edit-role-arrow.png)